Time To Think About Liquid Aeration & Seeding

 As dry, stressed turf thins out, at times going completely dormant, weeds invade, diseases run rampant and bugs have a field day!
 Irrigated lawns, where water is guaranteed on a regular basis, do much better, no doubt.
 Still, most homeowners do not have automatic irrigation systems; and their lawns suffer.

-As the end of summer looms, one of the best lawn maintenance and recovery procedures available, is core aeration.
-Pulling small plugs from the soil, allowing air, water and fertilizer to reach grass roots can make a real difference in helping the lawn recover in the fall.
+As the end of summer looms, one of the best lawn maintenance and recovery procedures available is core or liquid aeration.
+Pulling small plugs from the soil, allowing air, water, and fertilizer to reach grassroots can make a real difference in helping the lawn recover in the fall.

 Watering regularly after aeration and over-seeding will ensure satisfactory seed germination in time for the new seedlings to send down vital roots before cold weather slows growth for the winter season.
 The results will be seen the following spring, as new grass plants fill in thin areas.

 What is Liquid Aeration?